wpeverest/user-registration/readme.txt

     * Delete or replace file uploads
     * Set valid file types
     * Set maximum file size
-* Email marketing with MailChimp and MailerLite
+* Email marketing with Mailchimp, MailerLite, ActiveCampaign and Klaviyo
 * Export form data as a PDF
 * Collect geolocation information of users
 * Accept payments with Stripe and PayPal